mihdan/cyr2lat/readme.txt

 * Join in on our [GitHub repository](https://github.com/mihdan/cyr2lat)
 * Join in on our [Telegram Group](https://t.me/cyr2lat)

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/b6b7bcdc-2668-4aed-9226-8e3b5e809ab0).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

 = 6.4.1 (03.05.2025) =